Maximize a short visit by centering on The Hague's central attractions and a coastal experience.

 Explore The Hague's royal and cultural heritage, plus coastal charm, or reach to nearby cities.

-A weekend visit covers The Hague'the main sights and seaside appeal, with an optional day trip.
+A weekend visit covers Den Haag's main attractions and seaside appeal, with an optional day trip.

-Seven days allow for in-depth exploration of The Hague and multiple day trips to nearby cities.
+Seven days allow for in-depth exploration of The Hague and multiple outings to close-by cities.

 A two-week period provides ample time for thorough regional exploration and special interests.